robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Which are (1) a form of censorship + persecution and (2) know-how exfiltration, both political, and industrial.

 I would add also mind control or worse (psy-ops), but I wish to avoid to be so "extremely drastic" despite US military has an agreement with Google signed by them as alternative to undergo to an US anti-trust trial/confrontation.

+---

+### Solution follows

+Under the perspective that anything is really "new" but it is just a matter of properly reframing a well-known into a new scenario with a high-grade of novelty, identificating the problem usually straighforward leads to identificate the solution.

+While a dilemma can admit a theoretical answer that can be elected as "solution" by varying criterias among them "popularity" or "common sense", usually that answer does not allow any practical and/or effective implementation in the real world.

+A pragmatic approach is based on solving most relevant real-world problems in a practical way under the "do what we can, the rest will come" principle.
+Sustaining the idea that once a topic started to faced in practice, then dilemmas reframe.

+In this specific case we need a solid, stable and transparent natural language accessible API for chatbots.
+Which is not only about web interface but also which internal resources and information are exposed and then accessible to the end users.

+---

+### The elephant in the room

+The other **BIG** practical issue is **HOW** to compensate the creative authorship in the AI era.
+In this field, reframing is not straighforward because **HUGE** interests are involved and fundamentally because in reframing this topic (whatever is the reframing attempt), the most appalling evicence is that copyright was an outrougesly abused up to nowadays.

+Which is the reason because software-libre movement arises, Open Source definition has been institutionalised, and Creative Commons licencing scheme achieves such great acknoledgement among the wide authors "small business" platea.

+It is not so strange that "ethics" debate reaches the common people much time before anyone could provide a concrete answer to practical problems which until a pattern of behaving in a novel field is difficult to recognise.

+Rumors, gossip, ideological contrast and accademic debate is a great mass distraction from the two **BIG** practical problems emerging from the AI hype: trasparency and authorship.

+In few words: who owns and control the steam and how many people can benefit of it.

 +